How to configure the TP-Link wireless router as Access Point

 1. Connect the power adapter to the router and turn on the router.

-2. Connect the router to your wired host router’s Ethernet port via an Ethernet cable as shown above.
+2. Connect the router to your wired host router’s Ethernet port via an Ethernet cable as shown below.

 3. Connect a computer to the router via an Ethernet cable or wirelessly by using the SSID (network name) and password printed on the bottom label of the router.